utcs356/sp25/_pages/4_congestion_flow_control.md

     ```

 * Use the receiver’s advertised window as the maximum window size when sending packets.
-  * UTCS TCP header includes the `advertised_window` field when sending packets.
+  * UT TCP header includes the `advertised_window` field when sending packets.
     * The advertised window is calculated by `MAX_NETWORK_BUFFER - (last_recv - last_read)`.
   * The receiver updates the advertised window (`sock->send_adv_win`) as it receives data.